proteinreport/proteinreport.org/content/en/events/future-food-tech-0/index.md

 date: 2020-10-05 15:22:21
 lastmod: 2020-10-05 15:22:21
 slug: /future-food-tech-0
-description: "Creating Nutritious, Sustainable and Accessible Food for Urban Populations Focused on strengthening North America’s food system in a post-Covid-19 world, Future Food-Tech New York returns as a virtual summit on December 2-3, 2020.
+description: "Creating Nutritious, Sustainable and Accessible Food for Urban PopulationsFocused on strengthening North America’s food system in a post-Covid-19 world, Future Food-Tech New York returns as a virtual summit on December 2-3, 2020.
 Trailblazing start-ups, leading food brands and global money managers will explore the short and long-term impacts of the crisis, and identify which areas of food-tech will have the most impact in 2021."
 proteins: [Cell-Based, Plant-Based]
 products: [Meat, Dairy, Ingredients]
 topics: [Business, Sci-Tech]